hapipal/hapipal.com/lib/content/getting-started.md

     // ...
 ```

 The `$param` Confidence directive uses the parameters passed to the manifest within `server/index.js`, which in this case is `process.env` (i.e. `Manifest.get('/', process.env)`).
-In other words, we're pulling in `process.env.PORT` to determine the value set to the current property, `port`— which, following the specification of a [Glue manifest](https://github.com/hapijs/glue/blob/master/API.md#await-composemanifest-options), represents the [server.options.port](https://github.com/hapijs/hapi/blob/master/API.md#server.options.port) hapi server option.
+In other words, we're pulling in `process.env.PORT` to determine the value set to the current property, `port`— which, following the specification of a [Glue manifest](https://hapi.dev/module/glue/api/#await-composemanifest-options), represents the [server.options.port](https://hapi.dev/api/#-serveroptionsport) hapi server option.
 When `process.env.PORT` isn't set Confidence brings the `$default` of `3000` into play: that's why the first time we started the server we saw it running on port 3000 ("Server started at http://localhost:3000").
 Finally, because environment variables are always technically strings, Confidence allows us to `$coerce` the value to a number so that it becomes valid hapi configuration for a port, as hapi wouldn't accept a string here.

 To translate: because we configured `PORT` as `4000` in the `server/.env` file, our server is now configured to serve requests on port `4000` rather than the default of `3000`.

+For the rest of this tutorial, we'll switch back to the default port 3000 (deleting the `.env` file or commenting out the `PORT` setting therein), but you're welcome to keep your server configured as-is.

 There's more to Confidence, but the gist is that the hapi pal configuration setup allows us to not just set configuration in the environment, but conditionalize our hapi server configuration based upon the environment with minimal overhead.
 As with everything else we gloss over here, we encourage you to [read more](https://github.com/hapipal/confidence) if you're still curious.